DePaul Blue Demons: Baseball

-DePaul University plays as a Division III team within the NCBA as part of District IV.
+DePaul University plays as a Division III team within the NCBA as part of District IV-South since the clubs revival in 2020.
+Reaching their first playoff berth in 2025.

-Men's Lacrosse
+Men's lacrosse

 DePaul University fields Men's Lacrosse at the non-varsity club level in the Great Lakes Lacrosse League in the Chicago Division.
 DePaul Men's Lacrosse divisional rivals include: Bradley University, University of Chicago, Lake Forest College, Loyola University Chicago, Northern Illinois University, Northwestern University, Western Illinois University and Wheaton College, as well as other GLLL opponents.
 The Men's Lacrosse Club play their home games at Diversey Harbor (Chicago Park District) and Montrose Beach (Chicago Park District).

 DePaul reached the national stage in 2013 when they reached their first ever MCLA Tournament appearance only to be ousted in the 1st round by the 2012 and 2013 MCLA Division II Champion, St. Thomas Tommies 11–3.